SigNoz/signoz.io/blog/2022-01-10-top-9-observability-tools-2022.md

 </figure>
 <br/>

-<a href = "https://www.dynatrace.com/" rel="noopener noreferrer nofollow" target="_blank" ><b>Dynatrace</b></a> is an extensive SaaS enterprise tool targeting a broad spectrum of monitoring needs of large-scale enterprises.
-It provides an AI engine called Davis to automate things like root cause analysis and anomaly detection.
+<a href = "https://www.dynatrace.com/" rel="noopener noreferrer nofollow" target="_blank" ><b>Dynatrace</b></a> is an extensive SaaS enterprise tool designed for comprehensive monitoring across large-scale IT environments.
+It provides deep visibility into your entire application, infrastructure, and digital experience through its powerful [AI engine](https://www.dynatrace.com/platform/artificial-intelligence/) for troubleshooting.

-Dynatrace also provides a different solution for infrastructure monitoring, application security, and cloud automation.
-The pricing depends on the product you want to opt for.
+Dynatrace offers a comprehensive suite of monitoring solutions designed to cater to various aspects of IT operations and digital experiences such as infrastructure monitoring, application security, and cloud automation, among others.
+The pricing for each solution varies.

-Full-stack monitoring, the product aimed to provide observability for apps, is priced at $69 per month for 8 GB per host if billed annually.
+Some of the key features of Dynatrace are:

+- Automatic injection and collection of data.
+- Automation of root cause analysis and anomaly detection.
+- Code-level visibility across all application tiers for web and mobile apps together.
+- Always-on code profiling and diagnostic tools for application analysis.

+If you want to learn more about Dynatrace, check out our [Dynatrace comparison guide](https://signoz.io/comparisons/dynatrace-vs-newrelic/) with New Relic.

 ### Grafana Labs